-Amazon SageMaker is a fully-managed service that enables developers and data scientists to quickly and easily build, train, and deploy machine learning models at any scale.
+Amazon SageMaker is a fully-managed platform that enables developers and data scientists to quickly and easily build, train, and deploy machine learning models at any scale.
 Amazon SageMaker removes all the barriers that typically slow down developers who want to use machine learning.

 Machine learning often feels a lot harder than it should be to most developers because the process to build and train models, and then deploy them into production is too complicated and too slow.
 First, you need to collect and prepare your training data to discover which elements of your data set are important.
 Then, you need to select which algorithm and framework you’ll use.
 After deciding on your approach, you need to teach the model how to make predictions by training, which requires a lot of compute.
 Then, you need to tune the model so it delivers the best possible predictions, which is often a tedious and manual effort.
 After you’ve developed a fully trained model, you need to integrate the model with your application and deploy this application on infrastructure that will scale.
 All of this takes a lot of specialized expertise, access to large amounts of compute and storage, and a lot of time to experiment and optimize every part of the process.
 In the end, it's not a surprise that the whole thing feels out of reach for most developers.